-Please ensure that you inform the Department for Work and Pensions (DWP) of any changes in your circumstances, such as moving to a care home, as the DWP will need to review your benefit entitlement.
+Please ensure that you inform the DWP of any changes in your circumstances, such as moving to a care home, as the DWP will need to review your benefit entitlement.

 Who can receive Attendance Allowance or the care part of Disability Living Allowance or Personal Independence Payment after 28 days?